conrado-garcia-studies/dubidubibank/README.md

 ## CLI

 From the second delivery onwards, the CLI no longer works well through the terminal.
-The recommendation is to clone the project, import it with IntelliJ IDEA (Gradle project option), install the Lombok plugin for IntelliJ IDEA, open the application.properties file and change the value of the spring.profiles.active property to "cli", right click DubidubibankApplication.java file and click on the run option.
-In this case, it is necessary to install the Lombok plugin for IntelliJ IDEA.
+The recommendation is to clone the project, import it to IntelliJ IDEA (Gradle project option), install the Lombok plugin for IntelliJ IDEA, open the application.properties file, change the value of the spring.profiles.active property to "cli", right click DubidubibankApplication.java file and click the run option.

 # How to test it